 It’s a virtual SIM that you can download and install onto your phone directly, so no more fiddly physical SIM cards.
-Most phones released since 2019 have the option to use an eSIM, with Apple’s US iPhone 14s being eSIM only. eSIMs are convenient when you want to change your carrier, such as when abroad, as you can connect to a new provider in seconds.
-There are several carriers now offering eSIMs with Japan coverage to travelers, so if your phone has eSIM capability, you have options.
+Most phones released since 2019 have the option to use an eSIM, with Apple’s US iPhone 14 being eSIM only. eSIMs are convenient when you want to change your carrier, such as when abroad, as you can connect to a new provider in seconds without removing your existing physical SIM card.

 Japan eSIMs for tourists and short-term visitors